Program details

 Prerequisites

-Meet inherent physical, emotional and cognitive requirements suitable for direct care work (manual handling, PPE, communication, resilience, etc.).
+Students must be able to meet inherent physical, emotional and cognitive requirements suitable for direct care work (manual handling, PPE, communication, resilience, responding to challenging situations/behaviours, etc.).

 Regulatory

 MCIE welcomes all people with disabilities, learning differences and medical conditions.
+Students must declare any disability, learning difference, medical condition or support need prior to course commencement (including any changes that arise before the course starts) so that needs can be discussed in the Pre-Training Review and reasonable adjustments and support strategies can be considered and implemented where applicable.
 Acceptance in this program is subject to candidates’ ability to undertake all program requirements as discussed in the Pre-Training Review, with reasonable adjustments where applicable.

 Digital technology